Kom46/crypto_widget/README.md

 # crypto_widget
-screen widget for crypto price monitoring
+screen widget for crypto price and stocks monitoring